 - 32.1 During a Championship each Competitor will be permitted to use a maximum of four (4) drivers in races. - 32.2 A change of driver may be made at any time before the start of the qualifying practice session provided any change proposed after the end of initial scrutineering receives the consent of the stewards.
 Additional changes for reasons of force majeure will be considered separately. - 32.3 Any new driver may score points in the Championship. - 32.4 In addition to the provisions of Article 32.1, each Competitor will be permitted to use additional drivers during P1 and P2 provided that: - a) The FIA are informed which cars and drivers each Competitor intends to use in each session no less than twenty-four (24) hours before the scheduled start of P1.
-Any changes less than two (2) hours before the scheduled start of P1 may only be made with the consent of the stewards. - b) No more than two (2) drivers are used in any one (1) session. - c) They carry the competition number that has been allocated to them. - d) They use the engine and tyres which are allocated to the nominated driver. - e) They are in possession of a Super Licence or Free Practice Super Licence. - 32.5 On one (1) occasion in each car entered for the Championship during each Championship, each Competitor must use a driver who has not participated in more than two (2) Championship races in their career.
-Each Competitor must advise the FIA in writing seven (7) days prior to the start of the relevant Event with the details of the driver that they will use. - 32.6 If one of the Competitor's nominated drivers is unable to drive at some stage after the end of initial scrutineering, and the stewards consent to a change of driver, the replacement driver must use the engine, gearbox and tyres which were allocated to the original driver (see Articles 28.2, 29 and 30.5). - 32.7 At each Event where a sprint session is scheduled, changes may be made at any time before the start of the second free practice session (P2) provided any change proposed less than two (2) hours before the scheduled start of P1 receives the consent of the stewards.
+Any changes less than two (2) hours before the scheduled start of P1 may only be made with the consent of the stewards. - b) No more than two (2) drivers are used in any one (1) session. - c) On one (1) occasion during the Championship, for each car entered for the Championship, each Competitor must use a driver who has not participated in more than two (2) Championship races in their career.
+Each Competitor must advise the FIA in writing seven (7) days prior to the start of the relevant Event with the details of the driver that they will use. - d) They carry the competition number that has been allocated to them. - e) They use the engine power unit, RNCs and tyres which are allocated to the nominated driver. - f) They are in possession of a Super Licence or Free Practice Super Licence. - 32.5 On one (1) occasion in each car entered for the Championship during each Championship, each Competitor must use a driver who has not participated in more than two (2) Championship races in their career.
+Each Competitor must advise the FIA in writing seven (7) days prior to the start of the relevant Event with the details of the driver that they will use. - 32.5 If one of the Competitor's nominated drivers is unable to drive at some stage after the end of initial scrutineering, and the stewards consent to a change of driver, the replacement driver must use the engine, gearbox and tyres which were allocated to the original driver (see Articles 28.2, 29 and 30.5). - 32.6 At each Event where a sprint session is scheduled, changes may be made at any time before the start of the second free practice session (P2) provided any change proposed less than two (2) hours before the scheduled start of P1 receives the consent of the stewards.